Angel investors typically have many questions about participating vs non-participating liquidation preferences.

 Conclusion

-When structuring an angel investment syndicate, it is important to understand the differences between participating vs non-participating liquidation preferences.
+When structuring an angel investment syndicate, it is important to understand the differences between participating vs non-participating liquidation preference.
 Participating liquidation preference allows investors to receive a return of their original capital plus a share of any remaining proceeds from the sale or exit of the company while non-participating liquidation preference does not allow for this additional return.

 It is important to consider both types when structuring deals as they have different tax implications and can affect how much money each investor receives in case of a sale or exit.